NurAlif/siserv/promt.md

 i can use leftover materials and turn it into something usefull. it can became very hard to carry a lot of items without this. now i can go to the market for groceries for ease

 That's a great point!
 What other creative solutions did you consider before settling on the wheel design?

+Necessity, as they say, is the mother of invention, and today, I proved that adage true by building a reusable shopping bag from virtually nothing.
+My materials were surprisingly simple: two wheels I purchased inexpensively, some sturdy cardboard I found around the house, and an old luggage handle I had lying around.
+Using tape, I carefully reinforced the cardboard to ensure its strength and durability.

+The process involves collecting materials. there are limited budged and there are many left over materials lying around. so why not turn it into something usefull?